Healthy Homes Assessment Highbury

 Insulation Highbury

-Insulation for underfloor and ceilings has been compulsory to all rental homes from 1 July 2019.
-All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental homes from 1 July 2019.
+Property managers and landlords should ensure that the insulation meets standards that are in line with the latest quality.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.

-A properly insulated home will help to control condensation and lower the chance of dampness and mould, as well as making it easier to the home to keep heat.
+A well-insulated property can help control condensation and lower the chance of mould and damp, and also makes it easier to allow the home to retain heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation can withstand heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3